Why is my soffit leaking

 Frequently Asked Questions

-How do I inspect my soffit for leaks?
+How do I know if my soffit is leaking?

 Can I fix a leaking soffit myself?